-Department Name Division Fund Priority Fiscal Impact PROS Parks, Recreation and Open Space General 2a \$5,635

-This request is for a level of service increase at the Southwest Meadows Preserve, the newly named 5 acre Town property adjacent to the Southwest Meadows Sanctuary park.

-The Aster Knight Southwest Ranches Parks Foundation utilized the site in 2022 for a carnival, which illustrated how this property can become a vital outdoor event location to serve the Town.
-Since then, the long-awaited weekly farmer's market was hosted in March and April, experiencing great success.
-This event is planned to be ongoing from late September through late April, annually.

-Current maintenance level of service is the absolute minimum: bushhog mowing only at a frequency of once per month.
-No fire ant control is provided.
-Due to the substantial weekly foot traffic over the entire site for the farmer's market, increased mowing and control of stinging fire ants is needed.

-This request will increase the level of service to incorporate finish mowing at a frequency of 20 times per year with 4 months of bushhog mowing the off-season months (May - August).
-Ant control is planned with initial treatment and bi monthly follow up treatments.

-Managing control of fire ants is not a matter of eradication, but with initial knock-down doses of liquid insecticide, followed by routine bi-monthly granular ant bait treatments, some control can be achieved.

-Cost estimates were established on rates provided by contractors.

-If not funded, property will not be in suitable condition for Farmer's Market.

-Required Resources Line item Title or Description of request Cost 001-3600-572-46040 Grounds Maintenance - Finish Mowing with bushhog mowing in the off season \$4,760 001-3600-572-46040 Grounds Maintenance - Fire ant control initial service \$175 001-3600-572-46040 Grounds Maintenance - Fire ant control ongoing maintenance costs \$700
+Department Name Division Name Fund Priority Fiscal Impact PROS Parks, Recreation and Open Space General 2a \$5,635 Justification and Description This request is for a level of se acre Town property adjacent t serve, the newly named 5 The Aster Knight Southwest F illustrated how this property ca the long-awaited weekly farme This event is planned to be on an become a vital outdoor e er's market was hosted in I event location to se March and April, ex rve the To periencing wn.
+Since then, Current maintenance level of s once per month.
+No fire ant co site for the farmer's market, in ontrol is provided.
+Due to the e substantial weekly foot traffic c over the entire This request will increase the lyear with 4 months of bushho with initial treatment and bi mo g mowing the off-season m Managing control of fire ants insecticide, followed by routine e bi-monthly granular ant ba it treatments, some Cost estimates were establish ed on rates provided by cor tractors.
+Alternative/Adverse Impacts if not funded: If not funded, property will not be in suitable condition for Farmer's Market.
+Required Reso urces Line item Line item Title or Description of request 001-3600-572-46040 -3600-572-46040 Grounds Maintenance - Finish Mowing with bushhog mowing in the off season \$4,760 001-3600-572-46040 Grounds Maintenance - Fire ant control initial service 001-3600-572-46040 01-3600-572-46040 Grounds Maintenance - Fire ant control ongoing maintenance costs \$700